reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Before we begin, here's a quick reminder of the lifecyle changes in version 16.3:
 * We are adding the following lifecycle aliases: `UNSAFE_componentWillMount`, `UNSAFE_componentWillReceiveProps`, and `UNSAFE_componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will be supported.)
-* We are introducinc a new, static lifecycle, `getDerivedStateFromProps`:
+* We are introducing a new, static lifecycle, `getDerivedStateFromProps`:

 ```js
 static getDerivedStateFromProps(